Comprehensive Review Real Customer Analysis

 Design and Build Quality

-The Stan Smith has always been a simple shoe, but the materials under that simple exterior have gone through a major evolution, especially lately.
-Here’s the thing: the shoe you buy today isn't quite the same as the one your parents might have worn.
+The Stan Smith has always been a simple shoe, but the materials under that clean exterior have changed a lot, especially recently.
+The shoe you buy today isn’t quite the same as what your parents might have worn.

 Upper: Originally, the Stan Smith was celebrated for its full-grain leather upper, which was a game-changer for tennis shoes in the 1960s.
 That leather gave it structure, durability, and a premium feel.
 Fast forward to today, and the story is different.
 Since around 2021, most standard Stan Smiths are made with Primegreen, a high-performance material made from recycled polyester.
 Adidas states it contains at least 50% recycled content in the upper.
 While some premium versions like the "Stan Smith Lux" still use high-quality leather, the mainline shoe is now a synthetic affair.
 This has, as mentioned, been a point of contention for many who miss the feel and aging process of real leather, criticizing the new material for feeling "plasticky" and creasing unattractively.
 The signature design element remains, of course: the three rows of perforations that stand in for the usual Adidas stripes.